Support Centre

 1.3.
 Case law

-Modern Indian case laws on data protection and privacy emanate from the decision by the Supreme Court of India ('the Supreme Court') in Justice K S Puttaswamy and Anr v.
-Union of India and Ors [Writ Petition (Civil) No. 494 of 2012].
-In Puttaswamy, the Supreme Court unanimously held that the right to privacy was an intrinsic element of the promise of the right to life and personal liberty protected under Article 21 of the Constitution, and that it included, at its core, a negative obligation to not violate the right to privacy and a positive right to take all actions necessary to protect the right to privacy.
-Puttaswamy changed the contours of Indian privacy law, the interpretation of the existing privacy rules, and raised the spectre of a robust common law tort of violation of privacy, independent of statutory rules.
+In Puttaswamy, the Supreme Court unanimously held the right to privacy to be an intrinsic element of the right to life and personal liberty protected under Article 21 of the Constitution of India ('the Constitution'), which included, at its core, a negative obligation to not violate the right to privacy as well as a positive obligation to take all actions necessary to protect this right.
+Puttaswamy changed the contours of Indian privacy law, the interpretation of the existing privacy rules, and raised the specter of a robust common law tort of violation of privacy, independent of statutory rules.

-The Supreme Court went on to clarify that any law that encroached upon the right to privacy would be subject to constitutional scrutiny, and would have to meet the three-fold requirement for:
+The Supreme Court went on to clarify that any law that encroached upon the right to privacy would be subject to constitutional scrutiny and would have to meet the three-fold requirement of:

 • legality;